What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: The two ways of imposing symmetry

 \section{The two ways of imposing symmetry}

 In this section, we introduce and clarify two different definitions of what it can mean for a system to be symmetric.
-This question should not be confused with a different one, being how the symmetry itself is described (either by an observable, a unitary action or a group).
-The latter is discussed in Appendix \ref{ann:sym}, as it complements the discussion we make here but is not essential to it.
+This question should not be confused with the question of how the symmetry itself is described (either by an observable, a unitary action or a group).
+The latter question is discussed in Appendix \ref{ann:sym}, as it complements the discussion we make here but is not essential to it.

 We discuss the physical and mathematical implications of each of these definitions, and introduce C$^*$-algebras as a formal way to make these differences explicit and tangible.